RobertoTorino/_vulcanored/nginx/README.md

 ### Running Nginx and config

-The nginx conf file used here is a little tweaked, the `sendfile` is disabled to avoid caching and volume mount issues.
+The default nginx conf file is edited, `sendfile` is disabled to prevent caching and volume mount problems.

 | Description                       | Command(s)                 | Info                                         |
 |-----------------------------------|----------------------------|----------------------------------------------|